kosi-libs/kodein-internal-gradle-plugin/README.md

 ## Android module plugin

-* If the module is published, apply the `org.kodein.library.android`.
+* If the module is published, apply the `org.kodein.library.android` plugin.
 * If the module is internal to the project, apply the `org.kodein.android` plugin.

 ### Benefits